lennyAiko/transend/README.md

-# transend
+# Transend (simple transfer and add money api)

-A project for the Treblle API hackathon
+A project for the Treblle API hackathon.

-Transend exists to simulate a simple transfer process
+Transend exists to simulate a simple transfer process.
+This API provides a simple, easy and secured way to transfer and add money between users.
+It uses JSON Web Tokens (JWTs) for authentication and authorization, and it has endpoints for forgot password, reset password, and retrieve transactions history.

+# Project Features:
+- Simple and easy to use
+- Uses JWTs for authentication and authorization
+- Includes endpoints for forgot password, reset password, and retrieve transactions history which provides a secure way to access the API.
+- Has about 10 endpoints in total

 Here's how to setup:
 ---